 2. Rum Punch

 Ahh yes, the Rum Punch!
 This is the best part of the flight heheh.
-An hour before landing the beverage cart comes out again and in addition to the usual drinks, they also offer Rum Punch (for those 21+).
+The beverage cart comes out again an hour before landing.
+And in addition to the usual drinks, they also offer Rum Punch (for those 21+).
 The boozy, tropical punch is made by Koloa Rum Company on Kauai, and tastes like POG juice with a generous splash of Hawaiian rum.
 It’s a wonderful welcome to/from Hawaii.
 If you ask nicely, they might pour you a second glass.

 P.S.
-They do not offer this on red-eye flights (though if they did decide to offer Koloa Rum Punch at 3am, I would definitely take it).
+They do not offer this on red-eye flights (though if they ever decide to offer Koloa Rum Punch at 3am, I would definitely take it).

 POG juice aka passion fruit-orange-guava